ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities*

-- Seminar discussion about what might be next for Digital Humanities and students’ projects
+- Seminar discussion about what might be next for Digital Humanities
+- Final chance to ask for feedback on projects

-*First Meeting: Final Project Presentations April 30, 2020*
+*Second Meeting: Final Project Presentations April 30, 2020*

 **Final project demo and reflection due (extension available for reflection if needed)**